-Of course, we suggest you stay longer than one day as there are plenty of cool things to do in Raleigh, so check out our 48 hours in Raleigh itinerary, plus we have other itinerary posts coming soon specific for couples, families, and the hip party people (join our free VIP email tribe so you don’t miss those).
+Of course, we suggest you stay longer than one day as there are plenty of cool activities in Raleigh, so check out our 48 hours in Raleigh itinerary, and our Raleigh bucket list post.
+Plus we have other itinerary posts coming soon specific for couples, families, and the hip party people (join our free VIP email tribe so you don’t miss those).
 But for a general overall short visit, we’ve got you covered down below!

 Big Ed’s Restaurant City Market

 You’ve arrived in The South and there’s no better introduction to Raleigh and its welcoming community than Big Ed’s Restaurant in historic City Market, the best Southern style breakfast in Raleigh.

 This is the local experience you’re looking for.
 They’ve been serving up generous portions of Southern comfort food since 1958.
 Here you’ll enjoy a laid-back vibe with a collection of funky antiques hanging from the ceiling, warm Southern hospitality, and food like what grandma used to make.

 Especially popular for their GIANT pancakes, local country ham, fried chicken, aged ribeye steak & eggs, sliced pork loin, fried catfish, fluffy biscuits, and double-brewed sweet tea.

 - Website: Bigedsnc.com

 Alternate breakfast options: